 Using a Chemex with Norelco Dial a Brew

-A good alternative it to simply use the dial a brew basket.
-That basket distributes water evenly so that you get similar water.
+A good alternative it to use the dial a brew basket.
+That basket distributes water evenly so that you get similar results.
 All you need to do is place the basket on top of Chemex Filter.
-The water should disperse across the grind a little more evenly.
+The water should disperse a little more evenly.

 While its not perfect, its better than nothing.
 I imagine there are some crafty engineers out there that can make an attachment that pops right in.
-This will give the original 12 cup dial a brew similar performance to.
-Probably make a pretty penny out of it as well.
+This will give the original 12 cup dial a brew similar performance to the original ottomatic.

 Norelco Dial A Brew The Original Chemex Ottomatic Thoughts

 The Norelco Dial A Brew was and is a pretty good coffee maker.
-It has a whopping power draw of 1500 watts that few coffee maker has today.
-It keeps water hot at 200 degree Fahrenheit and If you really want to, you can convert it to be used with a chemex bottle.
-Either way, you will get a good cup of coffee.
+The heating element is strong at 1500 watts and it gets water to the optimal brewing temperature at 200 degree Fahrenheit.
+If you really want to, you can even convert it to be used with a chemex flask.

 If you would like to see more articles like this Norelco Dial A Brew The Original Chemex Ottomatic, please visit our Vintage page.